azamat-rizuan/HPS-SS-model/README.md

 ## 3. Validation
 * TDP-43 CTD files was added as an example for the validation step
 *  Simulated helix fraction was calculated from TDP-43 CTD single chain simulation trajectory using the parameters for (i,i+4) rule
-* From the available NMR data from BMRM database, a single residue-specific secondary structure propensity (SSP) score is calculated based on the deviations of NMR chemical shifts from Poulsen IDP/IUP random coil chemical shifts:
+* From the available NMR data from BMRM database, a single residue-specific secondary structure propensity (SSP) score is calculated based on the deviations of NMR chemical shifts from Poulsen IDP/IUP random coil chemical shifts.
 * Poulsen IDP/IUP random coil chemical shifts: https://spin.niddk.nih.gov/bax/nmrserver/Poulsen_rc_CS/
 * SSP: http://pound.med.utoronto.ca/software.html